Program Director and Founder

 Carina is a student in the Applied Psychology program in the Graduate School of Applied and Professional Psychology at Rutgers University.
 She has experience as a home-based ABA therapist, as well as in community behavioral assistance.
 Ultimately, Carina wants to pursue a doctorate in Clinical Psychology and hopes to provide mental health services to adolescents and adults with ASD.

 Philip Strobel is a graduate of Georgian Court University, with a B.A. in Psychology.
-Philip is currently studying to become a Board Certified Behavior Analyst.
+Philip is a home-based ABA therapist, and is currently enrolled in the M.S.
+Ed.
+Autism/ABA program at Monmouth University, studying to become a Board Certified Behavior Analyst.
 Philip’s hobbies include soccer, video games, hanging with loved ones, and his dog Otis.
 His favorite part of working with Friends Grow Friends is helping kids form friendships while learning skills that they can utilize out in the world.

 Jonna Viggiano is a special education teacher at the Joseph C. Caruso School in Keansburg.
 For the last 15 years, she has taught various grade levels such as Kindergarten, second, third, fourth and fifth grades.
 Jonna’s main objective is to help children reach their fullest potential.